Muhammad-Waqar022/Web-Development/README.md

-Login-Signup Page
-A modern and responsive login/signup page built using HTML, CSS, and JavaScript.
-Designed with a clean light theme and a smooth toggle between login and signup forms.
+🌐 Web Development Projects by Waqar

+Welcome to my web development repository!
+This repo contains a collection of my front-end projects built using HTML, CSS, Bootstrap, JavaScript, and other modern tools.
+Each project is designed with responsiveness, performance, and clean UI/UX in mind.

+## 🛠️ Tech Stack

+- HTML5
+- CSS3
+- Bootstrap
+- JavaScript
+- Tailwind
+- Responsive Design

-✨ Features
+## 🚀 Features
-Responsive design for all devices (Desktop, Tablet, Mobile)

-Smooth form toggle animation (Login ⇄ Signup)

-Light and minimal UI theme
+- Fully responsive design (desktop, tablet, and mobile)

-Clean, well-organized code structure
+- Clean, maintainable code structure

-Basic client-side form validation (optional if you added it)

-🛠️ Technologies Used
-HTML5 – Structure of the page

-CSS3 – Styling and layout
+- Bootstrap-based layout for speed and flexibility

-JavaScript – Toggle functionality and interactivity
+- JavaScript for interactivity and dynamic behavior